akshita5458/CAR-PRICE-PREDICTION/README.md

 Install Dependencies

-1.Ensure you have Python installed and then install the necessary packages:
+1.Ensure you have Python/VS code installed and then install the necessary packages:

-pip install pandas numpy scikit-learn pickle5 streamlit
+pip install pandas numpy scikit-learn pickle streamlit

 2.Prepare Data